-We have introduced both RDFS and OWL as data modeling languages for describing RDF data.
+We introduced RDFS and OWL as data modeling languages for describing RDF data.
 So which should you use?
 Simply put, both are used extensively in practice, but OWL is the primary modeling language in Semantic Web applications.
 We recommend using OWL as it builds on RDFS and provides more expressivity.

-This article does a more thorough comparison of the two modeling languages.
+This article provides a more thorough comparison of the two modeling languages.

-RDFS allows you to express the relationships between things by standardizing on a flexible, triple-based format and then providing a vocabulary (“keywords” such as rdf:type or rdfs:subClassOf) which can be used to say things about concepts in your area(s) of interest.
+RDFS allows you to express the relationships between things by standardizing on a flexible, triple-based format and then providing a comparatively smaller vocabulary (such as rdf:type or rdfs:subClassOf) which can be used to say things about concepts in your area(s) of interest.

-Said another way: if RDFS is the stuff that passes for coffee in the American Northeast, OWL is a hot, churgling cup of Italian espresso.
+Said another way: if RDFS is the stuff that passes for coffee in the American Northeast, OWL is a hot cup of Italian espresso.

-Of the differences between RDFS and OWL, the most important is just that OWL provides a far, far larger vocabulary that you can use to say things.
+Of the differences between RDFS and OWL, arguably the most important is just that OWL provides a much larger vocabulary.

 For example, OWL includes all your old friends from RDFS such as rdfs:type, rdfs:domain, and rdfs:subPropertyOf.
 However, OWL also gives you new and better friends!
 For example, OWL lets you describe you data in terms of set operations: